-This article kicks off a series by cross-generational job share Emmis Communications account executives Mary Kaye Stuart & Sommer Novak Hruska.
+This article is part of a series by cross-generational job share Emmis Communications account executives Mary Kaye Stuart & Sommer Novak Hruska.

 Musings featuring or written by Mary Kaye & Sommer:

-Work Muse drives adoption of job sharing in business as a competitive advantage while helping individuals find work-life balance.
-Join the #JobshareRevolution here –– events, resources, and relevant content to empower you in work and life!
-For more info, firstname.lastname@example.org.
+Melissa Nicholson is the Founder & CEO of Work Muse.
+Work Muse drives the adoption of job sharing in business as a source of competitive advantage while helping individuals find work-life balance.
+Join the #JobshareRevolution here.
+Hello@workmuse.com for more info.